There I am, propped up against some comfortable cushions, enjoying this incredible view…

 … every time I’m looking up from my computer screen.
 The view from our private patio isn’t half bad either.
 We’re currently recuperating from our rigorous and taxing life as pensionados in Atenas, Costa Rica, in San Juan del Sur, Nicaragua.
 Living as beach bums for a few days should restore those sapped juices sufficiently to continue la pura vida in Atenas, don’t you agree?

 We’re staying at ‘Casa del Soul‘, a B&B just one hill removed from the town of San Juan del Sur and overlooking Nacascolo Bay.
-A quick cab ride will take you into town, if you need a distraction.
-Or you could walk – as the other guests here are doing.
-But they’re a young & athletic couple and the mountains in Nicaragua are no less steep, than their counterparts in Costa Rica!
+A quick cab ride will take you into town if you need a distraction.
+Or you could walk – like the other guests here are doing.
+But they’re a young & athletic couple and the mountains in Nicaragua are no less steep than their counterparts in Costa Rica!

 You might want to grab a stick to disengage the larger spiderwebs along the way.
 After a short walk through the jungle, you can catch your first glimpse of the ocean, which one can clearly hear all the way from the house.

 Since it was high tide, the ocean almost spilled into our little creek and just a few feet of pebbly beach remained free of wave action.

 Exploring the beach was next to impossible because the tide was so high.
 Chucho and I did our best but soon returned home.